-Add code to the end of the constructor to create the reference.
+Add code to the end of the constructor to create the reference to the uPixelColor.

 // Step E: Gets a reference to the uniform variable uPixelColor in the fragment shader

 this.mPixelColorRef = gl.getUniformLocation(this.mCompiledShader, "uPixelColor");

 Modify the shader activation to allow the setting of the pixel color via the uniform4fv() function.